Wase-Engine/wase-engine/documentation.md

 10. [Contributing](#contributing)

 ## Introduction <a name="introduction"></a>
-In this file you will find information about how you can build SDL Game Engine and how to use it.
+In this file you will find information about how you can build Wase Engine and how to use it.
 Everything will be demonstrated with a code example.

-## Building SDL Game Engine <a name="setup"></a>
+## Building Wase Engine <a name="setup"></a>
-To set up SDL Game Engine you will need to install the following items:
+To set up Wase Engine you will need to install the following items:
 - C++17 or higher
 - CMake
 - SDL2